Mia Krampl

-Mia Krampl (born 21 July 2000) is a Slovenian sport climber.
+Mia Krampl (born 21 July 2000) is a Slovenian rock climber who specialises in competition climbing.
 In 2019, she finished second in lead at the IFSC Climbing World Championships and qualified to compete at the 2020 Summer Olympic Games by finishing third at the IFSC Combined Qualifier in Toulouse.
 Krampl also has a pair of podium finishes at the IFSC World Youth Championships, as well as two gold and one bronze medal at the European Youth Championships.

-Krampl started climbing at the age of six, as her brother was a competitive climber.
+Krampl started climbing at the age of six, as her brother was also a competition climber.